isbrandon02/CoRide/README.md

 ## Why we built it

-We built CoRide around the overlap between sustainability, commuting costs, and daily routine.

-A lot of sustainability solutions ask people to make major lifestyle changes, which can be hard to maintain.
-CoRide takes a smaller and more realistic approach.
-If coworkers are already going to the same place at roughly the same time, sharing that trip is one of the easiest ways to reduce environmental impact.
-It can lower emissions, save money, and make commuting feel a little less isolating.

-We also wanted the project to feel like a real product, not just a matching algorithm with a simple interface on top.
-That is why the app includes onboarding, ride coordination, chat, and progress tracking instead of stopping at one recommendation screen.
+We wanted CoRide to focus on a sustainability problem that already exists inside everyday routine instead of asking people to completely change how they live.

+Work commutes are repeated, predictable, and often shared by people going to the same office.
+That made them a good place to design something practical.
+We built the project around reducing friction: helping people find likely matches, coordinate rides more easily, and stay motivated by seeing their progress over time.

 ## Project structure